deepset-ai/haystack-demos/airgapped-rest_api/README.md

 ### Docker build process:

-To build the Dockerfile, you need [`docker compose`](https://docs.docker.com/compose/install/) installed on your system or you can build the `Dockerfile` using the alternate process.
+For the example here, you need [`docker compose`](https://docs.docker.com/compose/install/) installed on your system.

 You’ll also need to clone the `haystack-demos` repository and run the following commands.

-1. Read the `docker-compose.yml` , `Dockerfile` , and `retriever-reader.yml` files carefully and make appropriate changes.
+1. Read the `docker-compose.yml` , `Dockerfile` , and `retriever-reader.yml` files carefully.
+2. Make appropriate changes such as choose the required pipeline/component, add/remove unnecessary commands from `Dockerfile`.
-2. `cd haystack-demos/airgapped-rest_api`
+3. `cd haystack-demos/airgapped-rest_api`
-3. `docker compose build`
+4. `docker compose build`

-### Alternative build process:

-Uncomment the last line in the Dockerfile and use the following commands.
-Pass the required arguments using `build-args`.

-`docker build -t haystack_airgapped -f airgapped-rest_api/Dockerfile .`

 After building the Docker image, it should be possible to run the container without internet access.

 ### Docker run command:

 `docker compose up`

-If you have built the container using the alternate process: `docker run -it --rm haystack_airgapped`

 ### Sending requests to Docker: